Boston, Cape Cod & New England's golden season

 This morning we transfer to Boston, and join Amtrak's Downeaster service for the journey north.
 Named after the sailing vessels built by Maine's shipbuilders, the Downeaster takes us on a 116-mile journey through beautiful New England to Portland, Maine.
 From here we continue by coach into the White Mountains, one of North America's most beautiful landscapes.

 Our journey takes us through Maine and New Hampshire during their golden season, as a breathtaking tapestry of color, from deep, dark reds to delicate, pale yellows, lines the route.
+On our way, we stop in Plymouth to discover the highlights of this historical town including a replica of the Mayflower, the famous ship which first brought pilgrims to the New World.

 This morning we board the Mount Washington Cog Railroad - the world's first cog railroad.
 It opened in 1869 and climbs the 6,228ft (1,898m) up Mount Washington, the highest peak in the Eastern States.
 During the fascinating steam-hauled journey*, we enjoy a short stop at the summit to enjoy panoramic views of the surrounding White Mountain Range.